clemlatz/cheatsheets/git.md

 ### git checkout {branch}
 Go to branch {branch}
 * -b : go to branch and create it if necessary
+* --theirs : when fixing pull conflict, keep remote files
+* --ours : when fixing pull conflict, keep local files

 ### git merge {branch}
 Merge {branch} in the current branch

 ### git branch -d {branch}
 Delete branch {branch}

+### git cherry-pick {commit}
+Get {commit} from another branch and replay it on current branch

 ## Tags